 In a crisis, would you keep your machine identity management service running?
 Given the exponential increase in cyberattacks over the last few months of quarantine, you should.
 Here’s what we heard about that topic:

 “We must begin to position machine identity protection in terms of an essential service.”

 “Your keys and certificates—what systems are critical?
 If you can’t answer that, talk to Venafi...”

 “Machine identity management ... is an essential service...It spans all of IAM, you can't digitally transform without it.”

 “We have to look at [SSH] as a particularly powerful but potentially dangerous protocol we use everyday on an ongoing basis.”

-As we rely more on machines to replace functions that were previously conducted within the physical domain, the importance of protecting machine identities becomes paramount.
+As we rely more on machines to replace functions that were previously conducted within the physical domain, the importance of managing machine identities becomes paramount.
 Here’s what we heard about that topic: